meanbee/magecert/advanced-features.md

 Widgets are customisable frontend blocks that can be included and configured in CMS blocks or pages.
 The widget architecture is primarily driven by the `Mage_Widget_Model_Widget` model while the frontend blocks used by widgets implement the `Mage_Widget_Block_Interface` interface.

-Widgets are defined in a modules `widget.xml` configuration file using the following syntax:
+Widgets are defined in a module's `widget.xml` configuration file using the following syntax:

 ```xml
 <widgets>